-After 10 long years, the Santacruz-Chembur Link Road is finally ready, but sources within the MMRDA say it will be thrown open to the public just a few days before the city goes to polls on April 24, so that it is fresh in the voter’s memory
+After 10 long years, the Santacruz-Chembur Link Road is finally ready, but sources within the MMRDA say that the state government wants to postponne the inauguration

 You’ve waited for it for 10 long years, and in an answer to your prayers for easier, faster commutes, the Santacruz Chembur Link Road (SCLR) is finally ready.

 But the Congress-NCP state government would have you endure the wait for a few more weeks, in hope that a well-timed inauguration will impress voters enough to give the alliance an advantage on Election Day.